globalgov/globalgov.ch/content/blog/manyhealth.Rmd

 ---
 image: images/blog/hand-shake.png
-title: "How central is international Geneva to global health governance?"
+title: "How central is international Geneva in global health governance?"
-subtitle: "manyhealth data shows that there is a wide range of agreements contributing to the global governance of health, from formal human rights and labour conventions to informal agreements on healthcare provisions.
-Yet, the majority of actors and agreements involved in global health governance are concentrated in a few cities, especially in Geneva, although these agreements have an impact across many different issues and places."
+subtitle: "manyhealth data shows that most actors and agreements involved in health governance are concentrated in a few cities, especially in Geneva.
+These actors and agreements have an impact across many places and issues, from formal rights conventions to informal agreements on healthcare."
 weight: 3
 output:
   blogdown::html_page: